-Dr David Wilson recently joined the School of Humanities as a Lecturer in Early Modern Scottish and Maritime History.
-A previous undergraduate, masters, and PhD research student at Strathclyde, we spoke to David to find out more about his new role as a lecturer and as a Co-Investigator on One Ocean Hub.
+Dr David Wilson joined the School of Humanities as a Lecturer in Early Modern Scottish and Maritime History in 2019.
+David is also a Co-Investigator on One Ocean Hub.

 Tell us a little about your career so far...